Skip to Main Content

 Summary

-• It is clarified that the index of refraction must be greater than or equal to one, debunking the possibility of light traveling faster than its speed in a vacuum.
+• It is emphasized that the index of refraction must be greater than or equal to one, debunking the possibility of light traveling faster than its speed in a vacuum.

 Chapters